MSc Medical Ultrasound

 Page last updated 20 February 2024

-This course provides an opportunity for health care practitioners to achieve a recognised qualification in obstetrics, gynaecological, vascular, general medical ultrasound, breast and musculosketetal, supported by a combination of structured clinical experience and academic study.
+This course provides an opportunity for health care practitioners to achieve a recognised qualification in areas such as obstetrics, gynaecological, vascular, general medical ultrasound, and musculosketetal, supported by a combination of structured clinical experience and academic study.

 The course is designed to produce clinically competent advanced practitioners, who will be able to meet the needs of the service in a changing health care environment.